Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 ---

-# 3. Non-Primitive / Reference Data Types
+# 3. Reference Data Types

-Non-primitive values are objects.
-They are stored and copied by reference.
+Reference values are objects.
+They are copied by reference.

-Examples:
+Common reference types:

 ```js
 object